Two-Minute Toolbox: How to Set Notifications for Suspicious Activity on Your Amazon Seller Account

 As an Amazon seller, you’re responsible for a hundred things already.
 Seemingly minor changes might slip through the cracks, but these changes can affect your account in a number of ways – ways that can impact your revenue, sales ranking, and account standing.

-Because unauthorized changes or events like losing the Buy Box can cost you a lot of revenue if gone unnoticed – a few minutes can lose you money, but imagine never even noticing and having your product lose traffic for days or weeks!
+Because unauthorized changes or events like losing the Buy Box can cost you a lot of revenue if gone unnoticed – even just a few minutes can lose you money, but imagine never even noticing and having your product lose traffic for days or weeks!

 Be notified when changes that require actionable responses are made, such as losing the Buy Box, a hijacker changing your listing content, or Amazon recategorizing your products in the “Adult” product category (that’s awkward)!